 We are a bank holding company headquartered in Anniston, Alabama.
 We operate primarily through our wholly-owned subsidiary, Southern States Bank, an Alabama banking corporation formed in 2007.
 The Bank is a full service community banking institution, which offers an array of deposit, loan and other banking-related products and services to businesses and individuals in our communities.
 Our franchise is focused on personalized, relationship-driven service combined with local market management and expertise to serve small and medium size businesses and individuals.
-We believe that these services will build stronger, growing communities which will drive our success.
-As of December 31, 2019, we had total assets of \$1.1 billion, gross loans of \$837.4 million, total deposits of \$950.5 million and total stockholders' equity of \$126.6 million.
+We believe that these services will build stronger, growing communities that will drive our success.
+As of March 31, 2021, we had total assets of \$1.5 billion, gross loans of \$1.1 billion, total deposits of \$1.3 billion and total stockholders' equity of \$144.6 million.